pestphp/docs/expectations.md

 );
 ```

-If you just want to check that each value in the iterable is equal to another value, you can pass the expected value
+If you just want to check that each value in the iterable is equal to another value, you can pass the `$expected` value
 directly instead of using a closure:

 ```php